pyrustic/shared/README.md

 {"red", "blue"}
 ```

-But wait... can you store binary data with `Shared` ?
+Wait... can you store binary data with `Shared` ?

 Yes, you can: